trueagi-io/metta-wam/README.md

  Both '-' or '_' are accepted as word-separator for long options.

  Configuration File:
-    This script reads options from the ~/.mettalogrc file, one option per line.
+    This script reads options from the ~/.MeTTa --logrc file, one option per line.
-    Options specified in ~/.mettalogrc are processed before command-line arguments.
+    Options specified in ~/.MeTTa --logrc are processed before command-line arguments.

 ```